medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/5-confidential-oracle.md

 In DEP, the data must be verified as explained in the [data validation documentation](./4-data-validation.md).
 Verifying data means that the content of data could be shown to the oracle.
 However, no one would want their data to be exposed to the oracle for data verification.
 There may also be malicious oracles to exploit the data unfairly.
+To prevent it, we have designed the DEP oracle with confidential computing.
+Confidential computing guarantees that only selected code (binary) can access data in the secure enclave.
+Also, it could protect a sensitive data from being leaked by malicious operators while verifying a data correctly in decentralized system.

 ## Confidential Oracle

 The oracle operators(human) can see the content of sensitive data.
 For example, if the oracle software stores the important sensitive data to the disk or storage without sealing it, it can be read by anyone who can access the disk or storage.
-To prevent it, we have designed the DEP oracle with confidential computing.
-Confidential computing guarantees that only selected code (binary) can access data in the secure enclave.
-Also it could protect a sensitive data from being leaked by malicious operators while verifying a data correctly in decentralized system.
+So we developed the confidential oracle for preventing the case from the malicious oracle by using below sections.

 ### Technical Specification